karltm/imldiff/README.md

 # Explaining Differences between Classifiers Using Interpretable Machine Learning

-Here I host code and notebooks I'm using in my master's thesis to explain differences between machine learning classifiers using SHAP values.
-Mainly I'm using the python package [shap](https://github.com/slundberg/shap) and scikit-learn.
+Here I host code and notebooks I'm using in my master's thesis to explain differences between machine learning classifiers using [SHAP values](https://shap.readthedocs.io/en/latest/), as proposed by S. M. Lundberg and S.-I. Lee.
+A unified approach to interpreting model predictions.
+In _Advances in Neural Information Processing Systems_, pages 4765–4774, 2017.

 Please see the demo notebooks for how to use the difference models.
 To visualize them directly in your browser, go to https://nbviewer.jupyter.org/github/MasterKarl/imldiff/tree/main/notebooks/.